kaizen-ai/kaizenflow/documentation/general/zenhub.md

 - Sprints are numbered and have a commodity name
   - E.g., "Sprint1 - Gold", "Sprint2 - Natural gas"
-- We have a single Sprint for the entire company, since the teams (Dev, Tools, NLP, Product) are only a convenience to split the work (but we win or lose together)
+- We have a single Sprint for the entire company, since the teams (Dev, Tools, NLP, AutoML) are only a convenience to split the work (but we win or lose together)
-  - The Sprint is planned for each team (Dev, Tools, NLP, Product)
+  - The Sprint is planned for each team (Dev, Tools, NLP, AutoML)
   - Then we merge the Issues selected for the Sprint in a single Milestone / Sprint for the entire company